oddbird/oddsite/content/work/quarqnet.rst

 ~~~~~~~~~~~~~

 After the design direction
-for a User Story is approved,
+for a user story is approved,
 we create static or interactive mockups
 often using Adobe Xd.
 These mockups allow us